 MAKING REAL FOOD EASY AND DELICIOUS WITH VEGAN BEET DIP…

-A simple gluten free, dairy free, refined sugar free, vegan and beautifully purple veggie dip made with only good things and is best served with more veggies and crackers and please, please, please try it smeared all over sandwiches as well!
+A simple, gluten-free, dairy-free, refined sugar-free and beautifully purple veggie dip made with only good things and is best served with more veggies and crackers and please, please, please try it smeared all over sandwiches as well!

 Vegan Roasted Beet Dip is a beautiful purple dip made with only good things, like roasted garlic, walnuts, lemon and fresh herbs, that is best served with veggies and crackers.